jsilvafernando/AppSenac/README.md

-# AppSenac Admin - Aréa Administrativa do App Ideia Senac
+# AppSenac Admin - Aréa Administrativa do App Ideia Viva

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.0.